yuanshunning/pickit-docs/docs/robot-integrations/siemens-plc/index.rst

 automatically generates the necessary datablock which has to be confirmed in the dialog.

-The Pick-it function block contains inputs and outputs.
+The Pickit function block contains inputs and outputs.
 Firstly, the inputs are discussed.
-The inputs contain the information sent to Pick-it during communication.
-This information exists of the actual robot position, some basic commando’s seen in the `cheat sheet <https://support.pickit3d.com/article/50-the-pick-it-functions-cheat-sheet>`__, and the Pick-it IP and Port data.
+The inputs contain the information sent to Pickit during communication.
+This information exists of the actual robot position, some basic commando’s seen in the `cheat sheet <https://support.pickit3d.com/article/50-the-pick-it-functions-cheat-sheet>`__, and the Pickit IP and Port data.

 **Q: Should be robot pose be multiplied with MULT (10000) in advance?
 Q: If both Successfull and Not Successfull false then ????